Jeremy Renner, Marvel's Hawkeye, hospitalized after snow plow accident | Entertainment

 Jeremy Renner, Marvel's Hawkeye, hospitalized after snow plow accident

-The Washoe County Sheriff's Office said in a statement that it "responded to a traumatic injury in the area of Mt.
-Rose Highway in Reno, Nevada" on Sunday morning at 9 a.m.
-It said Renner was the only involved party in the incident, which was being investigated.
+Over the weekend, officials warned those who had travel plans through the Sierra Nevada of icy roads and winter weather driving conditions.
+Local officials said the actor suffered a "traumatic injury" on Sunday morning and was transported to a local area hospital in a care flight.

-Actor Jeremy Renner, who played Hawkeye in the Marvel "Avengers" movies, was in "critical but stable" condition in the hospital in Nevada, on Monday, the day after suffering a "traumatic injury" plowing snow, his publicist and local officials said.
-"As of now, we can confirm Jeremy is in critical but stable condition with injuries suffered after experiencing a weather-related accident while plowing snow earlier today," publicist, Samantha Mast told the media on Sunday, adding the actor's family was with him and that he was receiving "excellent care."
+Actor Jeremy Renner, who played Hawkeye in the Marvel "Avengers" movies, was in "critical but stable" condition in a hospital in Nevada, on Monday, a day after suffering a "traumatic injury" plowing snow, his publicist and local officials said.
+"As of now, we can confirm Jeremy is in critical but stable condition with injuries suffered after experiencing a weather-related accident while plowing snow earlier today," his publicist, Samantha Mast, told the media on Sunday, adding the actor's family was with him and that he was receiving "excellent care."

-Oscar-nominated Renner, 51, has owned a home in Washoe County, Nevada for several years, according to the Reno Gazette Journal.
+The Oscar-nominated actor has starred in multiple Marvel projects as well as in two "Mission: Impossible" films and "Arrival," "American Hustle" and "28 Weeks Later."
+He was nominated for an Academy Award for best actor for his work in "The Hurt Locker" and received a supporting actor nomination for his work in "The Town" in 2011.
+Renner, 51, has owned a home in Washoe County, Nevada, for several years, according to the Reno Gazette Journal.
 That area in northern Nevada received heavy snowfall on New Year's Eve.
-The actor has starred in multiple Marvel projects as well as in two "Mission: Impossible" films and "Arrival," "American Hustle" and "28 Weeks Later."
-He was nominated for an Academy Award for best actor for his work in "The Hurt Locker" and received a supporting actor nomination for his work in "The Town" in 2011.
+The National Weather Service had a winter storm warning over the weekend in the area.

+Last month, Renner shared updates on social media when the area received large amounts of snow.
+"Lake Tahoe snowfall is no joke," Renner tweeted

+in December, with the post showing a vehicle covered in snow.
+Over the weekend, officials warned those who had travel plans through the Sierra Nevada of icy roads and winter weather driving conditions.

 Local officials said the actor suffered a "traumatic injury" on Sunday morning and was transported to a local area hospital in a care flight.
 The Washoe County Sheriff's Office said in a statement that it "responded to a traumatic injury in the area of Mt.
 Rose Highway in Reno, Nevada" on Sunday morning at 9 a.m.
 It said Renner was the only involved party in the incident, which was being investigated.